Lakers Rumors: Latest Buzz on Kawhi Leonard Trade Talks, Dwight Howard and More

 So, San Antonio will milk this as best it can.
 The question is whether L.A. plans to up the ante.
 There might be reasons to wait, considering Leonard could sign there next summer and James' four-year commitment eases pressure to upgrade overnight.

-Dwight Howard Hoping To Return?
+Dwight Howard Hoping to Return?

 Dwight Howard's first go-round with the Lakers proved disastrous.
 The 2012-13 supposed superteam battled injuries and in-fighting, ultimately limping to a 45-37 season and being swept out of the opening round by the second-seeded Spurs.